horvath456/dos-textmode-engine/README.md

 ## Compile
-To compile the project, run COMPILE.BAT in the DRIVER directory.
+To compile the project, run COMPILE.BAT in the ENGINE directory.

 ## Run
-To run the project, execute MAIN.EXE in the DRIVER directory.
+To run the project, execute MAIN.EXE in the ENGINE directory.